Unify Cloud Service Terms

 - harms or interferes with any device, software, network or service that is part of Circuit and its underlying infrastructure.

-When determining if Circuit User Content is not acceptable, Unify will take into account if the relevant Circuit User Content is available only to you or your fellow Circuit Users from your company or Organization, or if it is made widely available (e.g. through the Circuit Support Forum).
+When determining if User Content is not acceptable, Unify or your Contracting Party will take into account if the relevant User Content is available only to You or if it is made widely available .

 6. Uses and practices that are not acceptable